kofimuad/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 ## Task 5 - Numbers constitute the only universal language
 Prints 10 times the numbers 0 to 14 followed by a new line.

+## Task 6 - The shortest distance between two points is a straight line
+A function that draws a straight line in the terminal.